-Being Brunel – This new museum will open in 2018, inviting visitors to step into the mind of the impressively-named engineer Isambard Kingdom Brunel.
+Being Brunel – This new museum invites visitors to step into the mind of the impressively-named engineer Isambard Kingdom Brunel.
 Channel your inner sailor and head on board the Brunel-designed ss Great Britain for the ‘Go Aloft!’ experience – a chance to climb its rigging!

 Banksy – One of Bristol’s most famous characters is also its most elusive; his identity remains a secret.
 Head on a street art trail and find the graffitist’s famous works on walls all over the city.